dirkolbrich/hugo-tailwindcss-starter-theme/.github/ISSUE_TEMPLATE/report-an-issue.md

 ---

-Please provide all necessary informations to reproduce this issue.
+Please provide all necessary information to reproduce this issue.

 [How to write a good bug report?](https://duckduckgo.com/?q=how+to+write+a+good+bug+report&t=ipad&ia=web)